pavitranew/session-8-ang2-recipes/readme.md

 We can use ES5, ES6, or TypeScript to write Angular 2.

 We will write all code samples with [TypeScript](http://www.typescriptlang.org).
-(Like SASS is to CSS - a superset with added features.)
+Like SASS is to CSS - a Typescript is a superset of JavaScript with added features.

 ### app.module.ts